bodkan/ku-introgression2024/README.md

 gt <- readRDS(url("https://github.com/bodkan/ku-introgression2024/raw/main/genotypes.rds"))
 ```

-The `gt` data set is a plain R data frame where each individual's column contains the genotype of that individual's chromosome (`0` - ancestral allele, `1` - derived allele).
+The `gt` data set is a plain R data frame where each column contains the genotype of that individual (`0` - ancestral allele, `1` - derived allele).

 Familiarize yourself with the data by running this R command which shows information from only the first few genotypes: